reportportal/docs/src/md/src/LogDataInReportPortal/LoggingIntegration.md

 There is a client parameter in reportportal.properties with boolean type values for screenshots sending in "black-white" or "color" view.
 By default it is set as "false" and all pictures for ReportPortal will be in a "color" format.
-For mare information see [Client Properties](https://github.com/reportportal/client-java#common-parameters)
+For more information see [Client Properties](https://github.com/reportportal/client-java#common-parameters)

 #### Explicit logging